-STEM – the combined approaches of science, technology, engineering, and math – prepares students for the future.
+STEM education – the combined approaches of inquiry, project-based learning, integrated curriculum, and career awareness – prepares students for the future.
 Our searchable directory provides information about immersive, hands-on learning experiences, both in the classroom and outside of school, to support STEM learning.

 In collaboration with Carnegie Science Center.
 Powered by STEMisphere.

 Following a 2011 report by the National Research Council (NRC) on successful K-12 education in science, technology, engineering, and mathematics (STEM), Congress asked the National Science Foundation to identify methods for tracking progress toward the report's recommendations.
 In response, the NRC convened the Committee on an Evaluation Framework for Successful K-12 STEM Education to take on this assignment.
 The committee developed 14 indicators linked to the 2011 report's recommendations.

 Science, technology, engineering, and mathematics (STEM) are cultural achievements that reflect our humanity, power our economy, and constitute fundamental aspects of our lives as citizens, consumers, parents, and members of the workforce.
 Providing all students with access to quality education in the STEM disciplines is important to our nation's competitiveness.